albsierra/codetest/README - Developer.md

       ./mvnw spring-boot:run

-> At this point you should be able to access the questions-storage API at `http://localhost:8080/`
+- At this point you should be able to access the questions-storage API at `http://localhost:8080/`

+> CREATE USER

 - After the spring server is online, you need to create an user, using the endpoint